PyMVPA/PyMVPA/doc/source/classifiers.rst

 `trained_labels` state variable, which just stores the unique labels for which the classifier was trained.
-Since `trained_labels` stores meaningful information only for a trained classifier, attempt to access 'clf.trained_labels' before training would result in an error,
+Since `trained_labels` stores meaningful information only for a trained classifier, attempt to access 'clf.states.trained_labels' before training would result in an error,

  >>> from mvpa.misc.exceptions import UnknownStateError
  >>> try:
  ...     untrained_clf = kNN()
- ...     labels = untrained_clf.trained_labels
+ ...     labels = untrained_clf.states.trained_labels
  ... except UnknownStateError:
  ...
 "Does not work"
  'Does not work'